asthanalab/BenchmarkQC/README.md

 ## Citation

 If you use the BenchmarkQC collection, cite [*Chemically decisive benchmarks on the path to quantum utility*](https://ui.adsabs.harvard.edu/abs/2026arXiv260110813P/abstract).
-If you use the corrected MolVQE-21 collection, cite [*Exponential Scaling Barriers for Variational Quantum Eigensolvers*](https://arxiv.org/abs/2603.13073), which introduces the MolVQE-21 benchmark set.
+If you use the MolVQE-21 collection, cite [*Exponential Scaling Barriers for Variational Quantum Eigensolvers*](https://arxiv.org/abs/2603.13073), which introduces the MolVQE-21 benchmark set.

 ```bibtex
 @misc{Sundar2026ChemicallyDecisiveBenchmarks,